-The fund was made available following the COVID-19 outbreak, in order to support people who are affected by the ongoing pandemic.
-The project will run until the end of August 2020.
+The fund was made available following the COVID-19 outbreak, in order to support people who were affected by the ongoing pandemic and ran up until August 2020.

-This project aims to ensure that online Restorative Justice services are accessible, safe and meet the needs of those affected by crime, especially the more vulnerable and those with protected characteristics.
+This project aimed to ensure that online Restorative Justice services were accessible, safe and met the needs of those affected by crime, especially the more vulnerable and those with protected characteristics.

-The following key activities are a part of this project:
+The following key activities were part of this project:

 - A restorative listening forum to hear the experiences of BAME people affected by racism from the criminal justice system and the police.
 Our forum was held on 25 June 2020 and we will shortly publish the outcomes from the event.

 - The development of a Virtual Restorative Justice good practice guide.

 - Our regular online forums for restorative services, practitioners and youth justice services.